vkhv/react-idle/README.md

 ### `timeout`

-How long before notifying that the user is inactive in milliseconds.
+How long before notifying that the user is idle in milliseconds.

 ```render-babel
 // import { Idle } from 'react-idle'